 The term 'satiated' (שבע) is also interesting here.
 Clines notes the link here with the deity attack image in chapter 6, arguing 'the imagery of attack with poisoned arrows (cf. 6:4) may also appear here in God's compelling him to "drink bitterness"... or poison' (Clines 1989:235).
-It is a term which is regularly positive.
-In many of the Psalms, the metaphor of being satiated is applied to pious satiation through, for example, being sated with goodness or mercy (Ps.
-65:4; 91:16 104:16).
-44 However, in Job the term is used negatively: Job, who is full of tossing to and fro from sleeplessness, sarcastically echoes his friends' moralising, suggesting that the offspring of the wicked are not satiated.
+It is a term which is regularly positive.43 In many of the Psalms, the metaphor of being satiated is applied to pious satiation through, for example, being sated with goodness or mercy (Ps.
+65:4; 91:16 104:16).44 However, in Job the term is used negatively: Job, who is full of tossing to and fro from sleeplessness, sarcastically echoes his friends' moralising, suggesting that the offspring of the wicked are not satiated.
 Moreover, for Job, his friends are not satisfied with his flesh, but instead feel the need to keep moralising to him (Job 7:4; 19:22; 27:14; 31:31).
-Only in whirlwind is the term שבע positive, wherein the dry ground is satiated by rain (Job 38:27).
-For Job's friends there is not even the appearance of the likeness of a shadow of a doubt that their moralising advice is not correct.
+Only in whirlwind is the term were is not even the appearance of the likeness of a shadow of a doubt that their moralising advice is not correct.
 Yet for the character Job, his own body tells a different story.

-In examining the concept of Job being wounded, many scholars cite Scarry's thesis on pain resisting language and torture (as discussed earlier).
-In her
+In examining the concept of Job being wounded, many scholars cite Scarry's thesis on pain resisting language and torture (as discussed earlier).45 In her